 Note: the recline mode cannot be used while in booster mode.

 Here, our 8-year-old model displays the fit in booster mode.
-He’s 8 years old, 89 pounds and 49 inches tall. for good measure, we wanted to show where the lap belt sits.
+He’s 8 years old, 90 pounds and 49 inches tall.

 Important Information: Where to Find

-FAA Approval: Great news!
-The Frontier 90 and Pinnacle 90 are now FAA approved for use on an airplane.
+FAA Approval: The Frontier and Pinnacle 90 are FAA approved for use on an airplane.
 To install on an airplane, leave the ClickTight panel closed and run the airplane lap belt over top of the ClickTight compartment.
 As a service to you, our fabulous reader, we travelled with a Frontier and wrote about the experience.

-The Frontier 85 has a screw that is required to be kept in place for harness mode.
 The Frontier 85 has a top harness height of 20 inches.
-The Frontier 90’s top harness slot is 20.5 inches.
+The Frontier’s top harness slot is 20.5 inches.

 - Click Tight makes it extremely simple to install using the seat belt Seat belt installation is recommended with this seat.